We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 You can also launch the particular VPN app you’re using and turn it off from there.

-7. Disable All Third-party Extensions
+7. Turn Off All Third-party Extensions

 • Open Settings.
 Head down to Safari and select it.